-https://campusstore.mcmaster.ca/cgimcm/ws/txsub.pl?wsTERMG1=241&wsTERMDESC1=Winter+2024&wsDEPTG1=COMMERCE &wsDEPTDESC1=COMMERCE+- +Commerce&wsCOURSEG1=2AB3&wsSECTIONG1=DAY+C01&programG1=McMaster+Under grad+and+Graduate&crit\cnt=1 Note: In addition, I plan to distribute additional materials as we go along which all will be posted on Avenue.
-Students are strongly advised to bookmark / subscribe to a financial newspaper, such as Wall Street Journal, The Globe and Mail or the Financial Times or read these papers in the Innis Room regularly.
-From time to time, we will draw on these sources for relevant current articles.
+In addition, there will be additional, optional reading materials which will be posted on Avenue.
+Students are strongly advised to bookmark / subscribe to a financial newspaper, such as Wall Street Journal, The Globe and Mail or the Financial Times or read these papers in the Innis Room (Library) regularly.
 Internet Information Resources: